 Commandant of La Bahía

-In May 1819, Antonio Martínez, the Spanish governor of Texas, sent Captain García to investigate accusations regarding Juan Manuel Zambrano, the military commander at La Bahía, a town of about 600 people located 100 miles southeast of San Antonio.
-Zambrano had been using his position to operate an extensive contraband operation that involved the exchange of livestock for goods.
+In May 1819, Antonio Martínez, the Spanish governor of Texas, sent Captain García to investigate accusations regarding Juan Manuel Zambrano.
+Zambrano was the military commander at La Bahía, a town of about 600 people located 100 miles southeast of San Antonio.
+He had been using his position to operate an extensive contraband operation that involved the exchange of livestock for goods.

 Instead of uprooting the vices of the citizens of La Bahía, he led them into illicit trade, and…he abused his license to supply mules to the troops who were afoot by charging them a higher price than the animals were worth.
 (2)